Trending

 Claims readiness is a core outcome of effective construction delay analysis.
 When documentation is verifiable and tied to schedule logic, discussions shift from competing narratives to fact-based resolution.
 This reduces escalation and strengthens negotiating position during change order or claims discussions.

 Project controls provide the structure for this readiness.
-Consistent tracking of schedule performance, progress trends, and scope decisions ensures that time-related impacts are documented when they occur—not reconstructed months later.
-This disciplined record makes both delay causation and time impact analysis defensible.
+Consistent tracking ensures that time-related impacts are documented when they occur, not reconstructed months later.
+That disciplined record makes both delay causation and time impact analysis defensible.
+Core practices include:

 Strategies for Handling Delay Disputes